StrayDogSyn/Learner-Files/README.md

 - Import shared styles from `src/css/`
 - Import shared scripts from `src/js/`
-- Reference shared assets from `public/assets/`
+- Reference shared assets from `assets/` or `public/assets/` as appropriate

 ## Build and Deployment